CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

     ![Priority Huge](./media/plugin-configuration/priority-huge.webp)

 2. Open SalesOrderToApproveEventJob.cs file in Visual Studio and add method GetDefaultPriority.
-To retrieve value we need to use method Get on configuration with appropriate key (same key as in configuration definition).
+To retrieve value, we need to use method Get on configuration with appropriate key (same key as in configuration definition).
 After that we are returning enumerator value.

     ```csharp
     private ToDoPriority GetDefaultPriority()